logicalclocks/hops-docs/docs/featurestore/featurestore.rst

     S3 Storage connector can be configured from the Feature Store UI in Hopsworks.

-If you don't want to use the AWS access key and secret key, you can configure the Hopsworks nodes with an `Instance Role <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html>`_ which is allowed to read/write the S3 buckets.
-If you are using the an *Instance Role* you can leave the AWS access key and secret key empty.

 .. note::
     If you are an administrator you can enforce an `Instance Role` only policy by setting the `aws_instance_role` setting to true in the variables configuration.
-You can also set the attribute `install/aws/instance_role` to true in the cluster definition.
+For this to work you need to set the attribute `install/aws/instance_role` to true in the cluster definition.

 Incremental Ingestion to the Feature Store using Apache Hudi